Is it time to get a sleeper for your newborn? Are you trying to decide which sleeper style is best?

-Deciding Factors For Your Sleeper
+Deciding Factors for Your Sleeper

 - Price: Not every family can afford multiple sleepers, so if you’re on a limited budget, look for long-lasting options that last past the first year.

 - Feeding method: While it’s true both bottle-fed and breastfed babies should share a room with mom, proximity to the bed may not be as essential for bottle-fed babies.

-Room Sharing For Baby’s Safety
+Room Sharing for Your Baby’s Safety

-The Dangers Of Bed-Sharing
+The Dangers of Bed-Sharing

 If you bring your infant into bed with you, you’re creating risks.

 These are some of the dangers of bed-sharing (3):